darknil/darknil/README.md

 # Hi, I'm Alex Senior MVC & CRUD developer 👋
 - I’m currently focused on backend development using Node.js, building robust and scalable server-side applications.
+- I’m a fifth-generation shit sommelier, ready to fix your le gonvocode written by an Indian guy for five packs of instant noodles due to lack of funding.

 ## My skills